axenox/PackageManager/Docs/Versioning/Git_console.md

 To enable debug output for git commands, set the following environment variables before running the command: `GIT_CURL_VERBOSE=1 GIT_TRACE=1`

 - On Windows: `SET GIT_CURL_VERBOSE=1`, `SET GIT_TRACE=1`

+### Missing upstream configuration

+- If you cannot push because there is no upstream set up, use `git push --set-upstream origin main` where `origin` is the remote and `main` is the branch.

 ### Connection/SSL issues